LiZhangwhu/TCNet/README.md

 }
 ```
 # Reference
-Our paper is following the work "Looking Outside the Window: Wide-Context Transformer for the Semantic Segmentation of High-Resolution Remote Sensing Images".
+Our code is following the work "Looking Outside the Window: Wide-Context Transformer for the Semantic Segmentation of High-Resolution Remote Sensing Images".
 ```
 @ARTICLE{ding2106looking,
   author={Ding, Lei and Lin, Dong and Lin, Shaofu and Zhang, Jing and Cui, Xiaojie and Wang, Yuebin and Tang, Hao and Bruzzone, Lorenzo},